candidelabs/Candide-Paymaster-RPC/README.md

 # About

 Candide Wallet is a smart contract wallet for Ethereum Mainnet and EVM compatible rollups.<br/>
-This repo includes the bundler and the paymaster RPC service.
+This repo includes the paymaster RPC service.

 # Features
-- a bundler RPC receives and bundles entrypoint operations and send it to the entrypoint contract
 - a paymaster RPC that approves and signs operation to allow for gas sponsoship and paying gas with ERC-20 tokens.
 - admin control panel to view processed operations